 This blog relates to my personal experiences and ideas using the ‘Traveller RPG’ by Game Designer’ Workshop and in later years, Far Future Enterprises.

-I wanted to record my resurgent interest in the Traveller RPG, after following a number of blogs and forums for the past two or three years.
+I wanted to record my resurgent interest in the Traveller RPG, after following a number of blogs and forums for the past four or five years.
 I’ve been creating raytraced and sci-fi images using a variety of 3D programs for a number of years, over at my website Digital Waterfalls, based on the ‘Terran Trade Authority Handbooks’ by Stewart Cowley.
 The TTA was going through a bit of a revival a few years ago, which, due to the new publisher going out of business, has fallen out of favour again.

 However, the Traveller RPG has been going for a number of years and there has been a pretty consistent level of interest, increasing recently with Mongoose Publishing updating the Classic Traveller rules and releasing quite a bit of material.
 More recently, the Cepheus Engine 2D6 SFRPG rules set by Jason ‘Flynn’ Kemp of Samdardan Press has been gaining more and more support from third party publishers such as Gypsy Knights Games, Stellagama Publishing and Zozer Games and I’m going to increase the number of articles that are Cepheus Engine-compatible.

 My RPG experience dates from the early eighties (I suppose I’m what you would call an ‘Old Schooler’) and remember forays into my local Games Workshop to buy loads of books and miniatures with pocket money.
 I still own virtually all of what I bought over the years; one of the first miniatures sets I purchased was the Traveller boxed sets of 15mm figures, specifically the ‘Ships Crew’ and the ‘Aliens’ sets.